 Dataminr for News is designed to help journalists in their newsgathering efforts, wherever they may be working in the COVID era, by finding the earliest indications of developing news stories from more than 75,000 public data sources.

-More than 650 major news organizations worldwide trust Dataminr for News, which has grown every year since its launch in 2013.
+More than 650 newsrooms worldwide trust Dataminr for News, which has grown its user base every year since its launch in 2013.
 Dataminr for News is completely mobile, with a desktop app, mobile app, email notifications, and integrations with popular collaboration tools in the newsroom such as Slack and TweetDeck—helpful as journalists work from home.

 In a recent conversation I had with a journalist at a major British television network, he said he thought of Dataminr as another member of his digital newsgathering team, finding important stories 24 hours a day, 7 days a week.